Presence on the shop floor A

 Elena Barbieri

-12y HR · industrial firm (Bergamo)
+12 years in HR · industrial firm · Bergamo

 Daniele Rossi

-8y HR · fintech scale-up (Milano)
+8 years in HR · fintech scale-up · Milano

 Presence on the shop floor